 “Wow,” exclaimed Ritsuka to the air around him after finding himself in a pristine field of green grass, blue skies, and gentle weather after having his consciousness pass through a brilliant blue hue of existence.
 “A Rayshift while you’re conscious is pretty awesome!”

-“Yes, we were teleported by accident last time.
-This time it’s a proper teleport via Coffin with no physical anomalies.”
+“Yes, we were Rayshifted by accident last time.
+This time it’s a proper Rayshift via Coffin with no physical anomalies.”

 “Yes, I’m not sensing any problems with my body.
 I am ready to fight at anytime.”